 - 1. Relearning To assess saving scores with the help of Ebinghaus's formula - 2.
-Free Recall To see whether the organization of a list into categories improves the free recall. - 3.
+Free Recall To see whether the organization of a list into categoriefs improves the free recall. - 3.
 Mental Set & Perception- To demonstrate the effect of mental set on perception. - 4.
 Retroactive Interference To demonstrate the impact of retroactive interference on learning.

-- The student will be able to demonstrate understanding of the major concepts, theoretical perspectives, empirical findings and historical trends in a number of core areas of psychology. - The student will be able to demonstrate critical and creative thinking, skeptical enquiry, and the scientific approach to understand the behavior. - The student will be able to use information in an ethical manner and solve problems related to behavior and mental processes.
+- The student will be able to demonstrate understanding of the major concepts, theoretical perspectives, empirical findings and historical trends in a number of core areas of psychology. - The student will be able to demonstrate critical and creative thinking, skeptical enquiry, and the scientific approach to understand the behavior. - The student will be able to use information in an ethical manner and solve problems related to behavior and mental processes. - The student will be able to conduct experiments on learning, memory, perception and thinking effectively and efficiently.